canonical/spark-client-snap/docs/tutorial/t-setup-environment.md

 sudo chown -f -R ${USER} ~/.kube
 ```

-In order to make this changes effective, it is best to open a new shell such that the permissions
+In order to make these changes effective, it is best to open a new shell (or log in, log out) so the permissions would become effective.

-becomes effective.
-In the new terminal, make sure that the MicroK8s cluster is
-now up and running, using:
+Make sure that the MicroK8s cluster is now up and running:

 ```bash
 microk8s status --wait-ready
 ```

-Note that this will wait until the cluster is ready and once this is indeed the case, it will
+Note that this command will wait until the cluster is ready.
+Once this is indeed the case, it will
 print a summary of the services that are active.

-At this point we can export the kubeconfig file:
+At this point we can export the Kubernetes config file:

 ```bash
 microk8s config | tee ~/.kube/config
 ```

 MicroK8s also allows to enable some K8s features used by the Spark Client Snap
-(DNS resolution of pods and RBAC) by simply using
+(DNS resolution of pods and RBAC):

 ```
 microk8s.enable dns